hakant/hakant.github.io/source/_posts/2017-02-17-setting-up-continuous-integration-and-delivery-for-a-nodejs-rest-api.markdown

 ## Speed of tests matter but technology is changing too

-One big reason (heck, maybe the only reason) why people will tell you to design your system in a way that you can swap out your database in favor of a test double (f.ex a repository pattern) is the speed of tests.
+One big reason (heck, maybe the only reason) why people will tell you to design your system in a way that you can swap out your database in favor of a test double (f.ex by using a repository pattern) is the speed of tests.

 This could be a necessary evil back in the days where databases and infrastructure was bulky and slow.
 But is this still true?
-For [Hackathon Planner API project](https://github.com/hakant/HackathonPlannerAPI) I wrote 15 tests which execute all application scenarios against a [DynamoDB Local Emulator](https://aws.amazon.com/blogs/aws/dynamodb-local-for-desktop-development/), so nothing is being swapped in or out but each test sets up and tears down the NOSQL document store so that all tests are completely isolated from each other.
+For [Hackathon Planner API project](https://github.com/hakant/HackathonPlannerAPI) I wrote 15 tests which execute all application scenarios against a [DynamoDB Local Emulator](https://aws.amazon.com/blogs/aws/dynamodb-local-for-desktop-development/), so nothing is being swapped in or out on the application side but each test sets up and tears down the NOSQL document store - so that all tests are completely isolated from each other.

 The result is amazing.
 It takes ~2 seconds to run all the tests.
 Let's say if my application grows in size in the future and that I had to execute 300 tests, it would still take me below a minute to run all the tests!

-I know this thought experiment may not hold true for every project out there for different sorts of reasons but when it does, like in the example above, it definitely blurs the line between "Service" and "Unit" tests in [the test pyramid](https://martinfowler.com/bliki/TestPyramid.html):
+I know this example will not represent every project out there in the wild for different sorts of reasons but when it does, it definitely blurs the line between "Service" and "Unit" tests in [the test pyramid](https://martinfowler.com/bliki/TestPyramid.html):

 <br/>